 Hosted by: HUB Ocean & Uppsala University

 Seagrass meadows are vital ecosystems, supporting biodiversity, improving water quality, protecting coastlines, and capturing carbon.
-Yet despite their importance, we still lack accurate maps of their distribution.
-Mapping seagrass is inherently challenging—especially in turbid or deeper waters—and the data needed to protect these habitats remains fragmented across institutions, geographies, and formats, or is still missing altogether.
+Yet despite their importance, we still lack accurate data on their distribution, cover, biomass, and other key attributes.
+Collecting and compiling this data is inherently challenging—especially in turbid or deeper waters—and what exists remains fragmented across institutions, geographies, and formats, or is still missing altogether.

-In this webinar, we explore how combining seagrass datasets from many sources on a cloud based geospatial platform can help create a more complete and usable picture of reefs—from local to global scales.
+In this webinar, we explore how combining seagrass datasets from many sources on a cloud based geospatial platform can help create a more complete and usable picture of seagrass—from local to global scales.

-Introduction talk by Lina Mtwana Nordlund, Associate Professor in Natural Resources and Sustainable Development at Uppsala University, Sweden, GOOS/IOC-UNESCO panel member, and contributor to the UN Ocean Decade's Working Group on ecosystem and biodiversity protection, will share insights on mapping and monitoring seagrass, and current global efforts to improve access to seagrass data.
+Introduction talk by Lina Mtwana Nordlund, Associate Professor of Environmental Science at Uppsala University, global co-lead for the Seagrass Essential Ocean Variable (EOV) under the Global Ocean Observing System (GOOS, IOC-UNESCO), and contributor to key global initiatives, including the World Ocean Assessment and the UN Decade of Ocean Science for Sustainable Development (Vision 2030), will share insights on monitoring seagrass, and current global efforts to improve access to seagrass data.

 We’ll close with an open discussion on the challenges and opportunities of building a more connected seagrass data ecosystem.
 What data would you like to see on ODP?